Images

 Teens-In-Touch with God

-Carolyn teaches Spanish at Bunker Hill High School in Claremont, NC.
-She also co-sponsors the TNT Club (Teens-In-Touch With God).
-In March of 2005 when the students found out that she & I taught Israeli folk dance, they invited us to come and teach the group some dances.
+Carolyn teaches Spanish and also co-sponsors the TNT Club (Teens-In-Touch With God).
+In March of 2005 when the students found out that she & I (Curtis) taught Israeli folk dance, they invited us to come and teach the group some dances.
 Mayim and Hora are always favorites.

 Remember your hand positions: Right hand up, left hand down.